 When it comes to making more money, the best place to look is where you’re already working.

 Side gigs are great for some supplemental income.
-You can use the extra money to pay down bills, any existing debt, or save more for retirement.
-I'm not knocking that in the least.
+You can use the extra money to pay down bills, existing debt, or save more for retirement and other savings goals.

 This one is listed first because it’s the easiest.